catperso/marios-specialty-food-products/README.md

 * _Run_ `rspec` _in the container shell if you want to run the model and Capybara integration specs._
 * _In your normal terminal, run_ `docker-compose up --build` _to bundle the app and start up the database and server containers properly attached to eachother._
 * _Open up your web browser and go to_ `http://localhost:3000` _while the server is running to experience the project._
+* _See the **Testing Accounts** section for initial login information._

+## Testing Accounts
+_Seeding the databases also sets up the project with a user account and an admin account to test the various parts of the site.
+The email for the user (non-admin) is `user@epicodus.com`.
+The email for the admin is `admin@epicodus.com`.
+The password for each is `epicodus`._

 ## Known Bugs
 * _None so far._